 Other Influences Weed Can Have on Your Skin

-If you’re looking to improve your skin, you must stay away from weed.
+If you’re concerned about your skin health, it’s worth considering how cannabis use may be affecting it.
 Still, some people might rave about the beneficial impact of weed on the skin.

 They wouldn’t be particularly wrong.
 You must discern between cannabis extract and directly smoking weed, though.
 Here’s everything you need to know: